 It has responsibility for responding to Oil Pollution within its area under the Merchant Shipping (Oil Pollution Preparedness, Response and Co-operation Convention) Regulations 1998 No. SI 1056 (with amendment SI No 1639 of 2001).
-The regulations state that "any Harbour for which there is a SHA having an annual turnover of more than £1 million"
+The regulations state they apply to "any Harbour for which there is a SHA having an annual turnover of more than £1 million"